Coronavirus: Practice Information

 You also need to be registered with a GP surgery in England to use this service.
 You can register with a GP if you do not have one.

-If you have been sent an invitation to book elsewhere, you may book the appointment yourself centrally by following this link, or the instructions in your letter or click here
+If you have been sent an invitation to book elsewhere, you may book the appointment yourself centrally online, or the instructions in your letter

 When will I be called?

-The order in which patients will be called for their Covid Vaccination can be found here
+The order in which patients will be called for their Covid Vaccination can be found online

 Why am I being asked to wait?

-If you would like to read more about why you are being asked to wait for your vaccination, please follow this link
+If you would like to read more about why you are being asked to wait for your vaccination, please visit the nhs website

 I have received a letter from NHS England inviting me to make an appointment.
 What should I do?